CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 ### Troubleshooting
 - Most common issue is firewall ports are not configured properly, firewall can be disabled for testing purpose

 - If the HAProxy load balabcers are on different VLANs, please make sure the firewall ports are configured between the two VLANs (for details, please see this [KB](../Network/connecting-data-center-networks-through-firewall-policies.md))

-- Keepalive uses VRRP for heatbeat, the following command would help identify if VRRP is working
+- Keepalive uses VRRP for heatbeat, the following command would help identify if VRRP is working:

     ```
     netstat -g
     netstat -ng
     ip maddr show
     ```

 - As for the virtual IP, the Master HAProxy should own the Virtual IP address, `ip a` command will show if that node has the IP address, the sample output:

  ```
  2: ens160: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000
     link/ether 00:0c:29:6e:bd:96 brd ff:ff:ff:ff:ff:ff